stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 ## Token Minting - [4.16](https://youtu.be/wnVupMQtjp4?t=256) - Dan Verowski

-> Issues with minting token on Daedulus
+> Issues with minting token on Daedulus, problems with the CLI (command line interface)